ketiovv/directus-swagger-sanitizer/README.md

 - for custom collections, use the `custom_collections` - remember the `Items` prefix for each collection(e.g. for the `Cars` collection it will be `ItemsCars`)
 - for default directus collections use the `directus_collections`

 Then just put file `swagger.json` into the project directory and run script `main.py` with python.

+It will return a second swagger file named `modified-swagger.json` with the desired result.